curious-pumpkin/curious-pumpkin/README.md

-## Hi there 👋
+## What's Cookin'? 😎🤙🏾✨

+This is A. Sarkar, undergrad @ NYU.

-This GitHub Account is primarily for documenting my learning history.
-It allows me to showcase interesting non-work related projects, keep track and be consistent in my learning journey, and allows me to reference back to the content as I need it.
+This GitHub Account was primarily created to document my learning history.
+It allows me to keep track and be consistent in my learning journey, reference back to the content as I need it and also showcase interesting non-work projects.

+I'm primarily interested in Algorithm Design.
+The specific field where an algorithm is applied matters very little to me.
+But I'm particularly interested in studying Algorithms developed in one field be adapted and applied in another field in a very different context.

 <!--
 **curious-pumpkin/curious-pumpkin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.